um-pdavila/acs_docs/docs/triton/1-env/4-triton_quickstart.rst

 Each project group will have a scratch directory located at ``/scratch/<project_name>`` for holding the input and output data.
-You can have some small and intermediate data in your home directoy, but there are benefits to put data in the scratch directory: 1. everyone in the group can share the data; 2. the scratch directory is larger (usually 2T, and you can require more); 3. the scratch directory will be
+You can have some small and intermediate data in your home directory, but there are benefits to put data in the scratch directory: 1. everyone in the group can share the data; 2. the scratch directory is larger (usually 2T, and you can require more); 3. the scratch directory will be